 Now, I’m going to digress for a moment and point out that we weren’t always so unsure of ourselves.
 Once upon a time, not all that long ago, in the 1800s and beyond, homeschooling was the norm.
 Schools had been started yes, but not everyone had access to them.
 And of course before the advent of schools, “homeschooling”, was the only option available.

 I find it interesting just how quickly we went from homeschooling being the accepted normal, to being an abnormal decision.
 How we went from having the confidence to personally educate and raise successful people like George Washington, Thomas Jefferson, Alexander Graham Bell, Abe Lincoln, Woodrow Wilson, Joseph Priestly, C.S.
-Lewis, Florence Nightingale, Frank Lloyd Wright, Pearl Buck, and Albert Einstein (just to name a few) without any support and minimal materials, to being so unsure of ourselves that we need support groups, guides, manuals, and generally, a lot of hand holding.
+Lewis, Florence Nightingale, Frank Lloyd Wright, Pearl Buck, and Albert Einstein (just to name a few who were educated at home) without any support and minimal materials, to being so unsure of ourselves that we need support groups, guides, manuals, and generally, a lot of hand holding.

 I blame part of the doubt we feel as homeschoolers today on the government having trained us to be this way – once public education became more accessible, and then of course later mandated, we were told to leave the education of our children to professionals, and homeschooling became a thing of the past.
 We have spent the last 100 years being made to believe that they can do it better.